top of page

 In 2014 they moved to South Tel-Aviv and published 'No World' a CD/book comissioned by Dis/Voir (Paris) and created 'Back To Sodom' for the 'Nuit Blanche' in the Jewish History & Art Museum of Paris.

-Since 2016 their daughter Saralei performs most of the concerts with Winter Family.
-She plays the flute, machines & choirs.
+Since 2016 their daughter Saralei Klaine performs most of the concerts with Winter Family.
+She plays the flute & choirs.

 Their 3rd album recorded in NYC and Tel Aviv 'South From Here' was out on February 2017 on Ici d'Ailleurs & Alt.vinyl.